mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 called "My Awesome Service", and you want it to be available in the Marketplace of your Company.

 First of all, you need to create a JSON file as explained in [this guide](/marketplace/add_to_marketplace/contributing_overview.md#how-to-configure-a-new-component).
-Save the file in the current directory, for example as `myAwesomeService.json` file.
+Save the file, for example as `myAwesomeService.json` file.

 The file contents will probably look like this:
 ```json